NickKelly1/graphql-typescript-server/readme.md

 ## This is for

-People who understand the basics of GraphQL and want to see some patterns, techniques and different non-decorator approaches to buidling a GraphQL server in TypeScript.
+People who understand the basics of GraphQL and want to see some patterns, techniques and different non-decorator approaches to building a GraphQL server in TypeScript.

 ## This is not